pp4rs/2024-uzh-installation-guide/docs/webscraping_drivers.md

 Installing this stuff is operating system specific, hence so are the instructions below.

+!!!
+Note "Department Managed Laptops"
+    Head over to the Sofware Center and install Google Chrome.

 ## Mac Users

 We need an up to date version of the web browser Google Chrome.